pretix/pretix/doc/api/resources/questions.rst

 ask_during_checkin                    boolean                    If ``true``, this question will not be asked while
-                                                                 buying the ticket, but will show up when redeeming the ticket instead. options                               list of objects            In case of question type ``C`` or ``M``, this lists the available objects.
+                                                                 buying the ticket, but will show up when redeeming the ticket instead. hidden                                boolean                    If ``true``, the question will only be shown in the backend. options                               list of objects            In case of question type ``C`` or ``M``, this lists the available objects.
 Only writable during creation,
                                                                  use separate endpoint to modify this later.